History of Haryana

 Haryana is a state in India.
 The state houses several sites from the Indus Valley Civilization, which was a cradle of civilisation.
 In the Mahabharata, Haryana is mentioned as Bahudanayak Region.

-Haryana has been ruled by various native and non-native polities including the Maurya Empire, Gupta Empire, Pushyabhuti dynasty, Pratihara dynasty, Tomara Dynasty, Chahamanas of Shakambhari, Ghurid dynasty, Delhi Sultanate, Mughal Empire, Sikh Confedracy, Durrani Empire, Maratha Empire, Sikh Empire, (George Thomas), Gwalior State, Company Rule in India and British Raj.
+Haryana has been ruled by various native and non-native polities including the Maurya Empire, Gupta Empire, Pushyabhuti dynasty, Pratihara dynasty, Tomara Dynasty, Chahamanas of Shakambhari, Ghurid dynasty, Delhi Sultanate, Mughal Empire, Sikh Confederacy, Durrani Empire, Maratha Empire, George Thomas, Gwalior State, Company Rule in India and British Raj.

-Sikhs during Khalsa Empire ruled some parts of the Haryana region which earlier came under Punjab division.
+Sikhs during the 18th and 19th centuries ruled some parts of the Haryana region which earlier came under Punjab division.
 Some Sikh states in Haryana were Jind, Kaithal, Hisar, Ladwa, Kalsia and others.
 Mostly Sikh rulers belong to Jats community of Punjab.

 During Delhi Sultanate and Mughal Empire, Haryana was known as Delhi Subah.
 Many historically significant battles have been fought in it such as Battle of Tarain, Battle of Panipat, and Battle of Karnal.
 The Khanzadas of Mewat ruled the Mewat region until 1527.

 During the British Colonial period, from 1858 to 1947 it was administered as a part of the Punjab province.
 It became a separate administrative state of India in 1966.
 Chandigarh is the joint capital for the states of Punjab and Haryana.